 If the professional performing the title search discovers such judgments indicating the property with a defective title, the owner should eliminate this defect before transferring the title to a buyer.
 This will involve some legal procedures and payments to get the title cleared off all judgments and claims.

-In most instances, the title search process constitutes a clear sale agreement, and rarely a property has a lien or judgments.
+In most instances, the title search process constitutes a clear sale agreement, and a property has a lien or judgment.
 Once everything is clear about the title and the defects (discovered by the search) are rectified, both parties can proceed further with closing the deal, and the title is transferred.